ucsd-cse30-f17/pa4-public/README.md

 Your handin should include:
 * `bst.c` - which should contain your working implementation of the BST data structure
 * `test.c` - which should contain a good set of test cases that catch (at least) all the errors in the bad implementations of a bst that we provided for you
+* `totalLength.s` – which should contain your implementation in ARM assembly of `totalLength` as specified above
+* `count.s` – which should contain your implementation in ARM assembly of `count` as specified above
 * A single `README.txt` file - which should contain the answers to the README questions above

-Note that you do not need to turn in `.o` files.
+Note that you do not need to turn in `.o` files, and the `.gitignore` file makes it so they should be ignored in your submission.

+### 9. Grading

+- 25%: Quality of tests, determined by the # of bad implementations caught, and whether they pass on the correct implementation
+- 20%: README
+- 20%: Assembly functions `totalLength` and `count`
+- 35$: Distributed among the BST functions